Primary

 Lie far enough from the pulley that your arms can fully extend without slack in the cable.
 Keep your upper arms perpendicular to the floor—only your forearms should move.
 The stretch at the bottom is where much of the benefit comes from.

-Want Lying Cable Curl in your program?
+See where Lying Cable Curl fits in your weekly plan

 Lie on floor facing away from low cable pulley.